d-exclaimation/pioneer/Documentation/guides/getting-started/entities.md

 Here, we have a couple properties and some computed ones as well.
 All things should be pretty self-explanatory.

 !!!info ID type
 Graphiti cannot diffentiate `String` type from `ID` type by default.
-Pioneer brought in a custom `ID` struct to tackle.
+Pioneer brought in a custom `ID` struct to tackle this issue.

-This custom`ID` can be constructed from any string with its regular initializer or from string literal(s)
+This custom`ID` can be constructed from any string with its regular initializer or from string literal(s).
+It can also come from `UUID` and `String` using the extension `.toID()` method.

 <sub>It is also hashable so it can also be used as `id` requirement for `Identifiable`</sub>